Most and Least Reliable Coffee Makers

 Drip Coffee Makers

-That’s good news, considering past surveys have shown that most CR members expect their drip machines to last seven years.
-On the other hand, only a handful of brands receive a rating higher than Good for owner satisfaction.
+That’s good news, considering past surveys have shown that CR members expect their drip machines to last seven years, on average.
+On the other hand, less than 10 brands receive a rating higher than Good for owner satisfaction.

 Bonavita, Technivorm, and Zojirushi are the only drip brands to receive top ratings for both predicted reliability and owner satisfaction.
 Eleven brands fall below those three but still rate very well for predicted reliability.
-Those brands are Bella, Brim, Calphalon, Cuisinart, Crux, Farberware, Kenmore, Mr. Coffee, Oster, Proctor-Silex, and Tru.
-One of those brands, Cuisinart, also rates highly for owner satisfaction.
+Those brands are Black+Decker, Braun, Brim, Bunn, Calphalon, Crux, Cuisinart, Farberware, Mainstays (Walmart), Mr. Coffee, and Oxo.
+Three of those brands—Bunn, Cuisinart, and Oxo—also rate highly for owner satisfaction.

-At the other end of the spectrum, Breville and DeLonghi receive the lowest ratings for reliability, each rating Poor.
-The rest of the brands in our survey results receive middle-of-the-road ratings for predicted reliability, including established players like Black+Decker, Bunn, Hamilton Beach, KitchenAid, and Krups.
+At the other end of the spectrum, Bodum receives the lowest rating for predicted reliability (Poor), while Breville and DeLonghi do somewhat better with unfavorable Fair ratings.
+The rest of the brands in our survey results receive middle-of-the-road ratings for predicted reliability, including established players like Hamilton Beach, Kenmore, Keurig, KitchenAid, Krups, Ninja, and Proctor-Silex.

-As for owner satisfaction, four more brands rate exceptionally well.
-They are Behmor, Bunn, Ninja, and Oxo.
+As for owner satisfaction, two more brands rate exceptionally well.
+They are Behmor and Ninja.